rehamlaila/Smart-Room-Climate-Control-System/README.md

 The user enters a desired temperature in the Java application.
 The system compares the current temperature with the desired temperature and automatically determines whether cooling should be turned on or off.

-LED indicators are used to represent the heating and cooling states without requiring a physical HVAC system.
+LED indicators are used to represent the climate-control state without requiring a physical HVAC system.

 Features
 Real-time temperature and humidity monitoring User-defined desired temperature
 Automatic climate-control decisions
 Serial communication between Java and Arduino
-Heating and cooling LED indicators
+LED indicators for system output
 System status updates
 Safe shutdown using the Q command
 Error handling for invalid sensor data and connection problems Project Structure
 Embedded Firmware

-Embedded-Firmware
+Embedded-Firmware/

 SmartClimatePico.ino
 ClimateController.cpp